MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 {% endhighlight %}

 A couple things to note about this:
-* The target `x` is the first symbol, so jumping to the beginning of our shellcode will begin execution there.
+* The target `x` is the first symbol, so jumping to the shellcode pointer will begin execution there.
-* There are no absolute addresses anywhere, so the code is __Position-Independent__.
+* There are no absolute addresses.
-* There is only a single section, which makes it a contiguous block of memory.
+* There is only a single section
-* It uses common instructions that our CPU supports
+* It uses common instructions that our CPU supports.

 Lets look at a few examples to see how these assumptions can fail:

-### What if the target isn't the first symbol?
+### Using Multiple Symbols

-Lets use a recursive function so that lower optimization levels must to emit a symbol for it:
+Lets use a recursive function so that lower optimization levels emit a symbol for it:

 {% highlight cpp %}
 // gcc -c -O simple-2.c